Backlight photography tips for magical photos

 When photographing into the light your camera’s focusing system can get confused.
 If you’re using auto area autofocus in particular the camera camera could end up focusing on an element in the background instead of your subject.

-For this reason it’s best to set your autofocus area to single area autofocus.
-When photographing people, position the point over the eye of your subject.
+The best AF area to use for backlight photography is single area autofocus.
+Position the point over the eye of your subject for sharp focus.
 If they’re turned slightly sideways, make sure you focus on the eye closest to you.

 What equipment do you need for backlit photos?

-If you don’t want to completely blow out your background, there are two essential bits of kit you need for shooting backlit:
+To avoid completely blowing out your background, you need these essential bits of kit for photographing backlit:

 • Lens hood